noctialisy/noctia-discordbot/README.txt

 - Rest and use abilities (There's a limited number of abilities, I'm expanding on them)
 - Roll dices (base ones or using your RP character if you have one)
 - Battle each other (through the use of abilities)
-- Spawn an enemy to test combat
+- Spawn an enemy (Only people that have the GM role) [Can spawn with stats or randomly]
 - Get exp by winning a fight

 In the future: